The 8 Best Essential Oils for Anxiety & Stress Relief

 Several studies have shown rose oil to posses the power to “significantly lower” anxiety.
-This includes a study where blood pressure, breathing rate, and oxygen saturation were notable affected.
-It’s also been used as an essential oil for depression.
+This includes a 2009 study where blood pressure, breathing rate, pulse rate (which is dependent on heart rate), and oxygen saturation were positively affected by transdermal absorption of rose oil.
+It’s also been used as an essential oil for helping with depression.

 Yet another powerful flower!
 Although geranium oil is actually distilled from the leaves and stems, as opposed to the flower petals as is rose oil.

 Because geranium oil is significantly less expensive to produce, it is often used in place of rose oil.
 However, the essence of geranium should not be dismissed.
 It contains its own depths as a natural healing aid, with some 65 phytochemicals, as well as being rich in antioxidants.
-Little wonder then it has been long used for a wide variety of health benefits, including possessing anti-fungal, antiviral, anti-inflammatory, anti-parasitic, anti-hemorrhagic, and antiseptic benefits.
-Geranium oil has many anti-cancer benefits as well.
+Little wonder then that geranium oil has been long used for a wide variety of health benefits!

-Studies have also shown geranium oil to relieve anxiety, and bring higher levels of wellbeing.
+Studies have also shown geranium oil to help relieve anxiety, and bring higher levels of well-being.
 A 2015 study reported, “The mean anxiety score decreased significantly after inhalation of the aroma of geranium essential oil.
 There was also a significant decrease in diastolic blood pressure.”